The Two-Feedback Loop Limitation Axiom

 Corollaries of the Two-Feedback Loop Limitation Axiom

-Six corollaries of the two-Feedback Loop Limitation Axiom are:
+Six corollaries of the Two-Feedback Loop Limitation Axiom are:

 Corollary 1